Mehdi Zeinoddin: After the Iranian Revolution

 Following the Iranian revolution, Zeinoddin joined the intelligence section of the IRGC and was pivotal in quelling the enemies of the Revolution in Tabriz and Qom.

 During the Iran-Iraq War, Zeinoddin went to the front lines with a group of one hundred people after passing a short military course.
 After a while, he was elected as the head of the intelligence section and then he became the mission director of intelligence for the IRGC in Dezful and Susangerd.
 He was then elected as the commander of the 17th Ali ibn Abi Taleb Division.

 Death

-On the 18th of November 1984, Mahdi Zeinoddin and his brother were travelling from Kermanshah to Sardasht when they were attacked by secessionist Kurdish rebels and were both killed in the attack.
+On 18 November 1984, Mahdi Zeinoddin and his brother were travelling from Kermanshah to Sardasht when they were attacked by secessionist Kurdish rebels and were both killed in the attack.
 He was buried in the fifth sector of the Gulzar-e Shuhada Cemetery in Qom.